stranothus/dirflat/README.md

-# dirFlat
+# dirflat

-`dirFlat` is a very basic function to recursively fetch all files in a directory, including sub-directories.
+`dirflat` is a very basic function to recursively fetch all files in a directory, including sub-directories.

 File structure:
 ```